ausgerechnet/spheroscope/library/guidelines.md

 - **I** am interested in **participating**
 - **We** are really looking forward to **this**
 - **they** endorse **Brexit**
+- a key Brexit supporter claims ... (pathological/ not query-able: entity defined via desire)
+- the pro brexit campaigners are using this strategy (pathological / not query-able)

 ## counter examples ##
 - One-sided preference without explicit marking of desire: SF have issues with EU but *see it as better* for NI to remain [because they might not actually want to remain, despite seeing this as the rationally best decision]